Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 ## Current Reflection

-This lab is now much stronger than a basic AWS logging demo because it moved beyond setup and into real validation across two different telemetry sources.
+This lab is now much stronger than a basic AWS logging demo because it moved beyond setup and into real validation across multiple telemetry sources and multiple cloud control-plane detections.

 At this stage, I have successfully built and validated both:

 - a **host-side monitoring path** based on Linux authentication logs from an EC2 instance
 - a **cloud-side monitoring path** based on AWS control-plane activity captured through CloudTrail

-That matters because it shows the lab is not limited to one narrow signal type.
-Instead, it demonstrates monitoring across both workload-level and administrative activity in AWS.
+That matters because the lab is not limited to one narrow signal type.
+Instead, it now demonstrates monitoring across both workload-level and administrative activity in AWS.

 ## What This Lab Does Well So Far

-The strongest part of the lab right now is that it contains two complete monitoring pipelines.
+The strongest part of the lab right now is that it contains multiple complete monitoring pipelines.

 ### 1. Host-Side Signal Path